top of page

 There are patterns underneath those moments.

-And once you can see them clearly, things start to change.
+And once you can see them clearly, things can begin to change.

 Conversations feel different.